 Wasko, M. M. & Faraj, S. (2005).
 Why Should I Share?
 Examining Social Capital and Knowledge Contribution in Electronic Networks of Practice.
 MIS Quarterly, 29, 35–57.

-7 thoughts on “Terrible things, yes, but great”
+7 responses to “Terrible things, yes, but great”

 1. The Daneshgar article did not initially catch my eye, but I think I’ll have to take a look at it now after reading your assessment.
 I too have concerns with trying to leverage patron information to provide better collections and services, if only because libraries already tend to possess a great deal of personal information that could be put to nefarious purposes if one so wished.
 Even if we only use information provided anonymously and voluntarily for a specified purpose, an astute employee could link a survey with an individual based on similarities in the library’s patron records, and thus will have an idea of how useful that patron’s contribution really is.
 In contrast to bigger organizations, like say, Target, low-level employees can have easy access to sensitive patron information, but there is an established level of trust between the two parties which makes the situation seem more acceptable.